 I talk and write a lot about trying to be a brave writer, the very act of becoming a writer a rejection of the fear that your thoughts and stories have no value, that you’re wasting your time.
 To be brave is to open yourself up to be attacked, from outside and within, to share your fears and doubts an invitation to be mocked - but only by the vocal few.
 Real bravery is about speaking the truth, a little more than you can afford, this thing you make when it is best, a confession, to you and the reader.
 Writing can be the sieving of lies - the ones we tell ourselves, sewn-in deep, and the ones we are told, wrapped around our eyes.
 Writing is the search of meaning, truth the map.

 I get a lot of people you’d imagine to be crazy emailing me with their problems, but I’m no cartographer of the human condition and so just say ‘write it out.
 I have no idea if such an approach works but for me, it helps create that landscape needed to know where you are, and if it doesn’t at least in writing you buy your body some time.

 A while ago someone sent me some words that moved me to my core, stuck with me and would not let go.
 Here was someone with talent, who took a very different path than expected to tell her story.
 Her story is sad and yet somehow there was magic.

-As with most things I let her story sit in bits on my computer, but then today she send another email, in it a line “I roar because no one will hear me” jumping from the screen.
+As with most things, I let her story sit in bits on my computer, but then today she sends another email, in it a line “I roar because no one will hear me” jumping from the screen.

 And so here are her words, belonging to a hero of mine, braver than any I could ever write.